Magisterial and picturesque: The Master’s Lodge at St John's College, Cambridge

 Between 1863 and 1865, Sir George Gilbert Scott created a new lodge for the Master of St John’s College, Cambridge.
 Following its recent restoration, Jeremy Musson tells the story of this remarkable project.
-Photographs by Justin Paget.
+Photographs by Justin Paget for the Country Life Picture Library.

+Every Tuesday, we look back at an article from Country Life’s peerless architecture archive.
+Today, it’s Jeremy Musson’s beautiful piece from October 2017 about one of Cambridge’s most lovely houses.

 Cambridge is full of surprising moments.
 Glimpses of buildings hint at longer histories that are not always easy to interpret at first glance.
 At St John’s College, Cambridge, the Master’s Lodge is a discreet, but stately, detached house, gabled and with crenellation dressed in pale stone.
 Glimpsed through trees from across the river (or perhaps from a passing punt), it has a bucolic air that speaks of the changing ideals of the mid 19th century.